Barracuda09/SATPI/README.md

 # SATPI
-SATIP server for example the Raspberry Pi.
+SATIP server for example the Raspberry Pi or BeagleBone.
 Currently only supports DVB-S and DVB-S2

 Initial working vesion, but a work in progress.